Hello and welcome,

 Behind the scenes

 The videos are produced at home and the process has evolved over the years.
 Since May 2018 I have played a Casio GP-500, which allows me to record a WAV file directly to a USB thumb drive.
 The overhead keyboard view is recorded on a smartphone (currently a Samsung A71) and the 'selfie' is filmed using a micro-four-thirds camera (Pansonic G7).
 For dialogue, the audio is captured both with a Røde NTG4+ into a Zoom H5 and from the phone.
-A DJI Osmo Action is used for the close-up view along the length of the keyboard.
+I sometimes use a DJI Osmo Action for a close-up view along the length of the keyboard.

-If there is an illuminated keyboard display, this is a screen capture of a Synthesia display.
+The illuminated keyboard display, is a screen capture of a Synthesia display.
 The video is produced with Final Cut Pro.
 I make use of various LED lights and stands.

 If you'd like to know more, do get in touch.